mghlm/TrendingMovies/README.md

 ### Approach taken

 The app is built using a simple MVVM-C architecture, where the ViewModel for each screen is responsible for the business logic (such as communicating with the networking and storage layers), and Coordinators are implemented for navigation.
-The ViewControllers have been kept simple and "dumb" and is only responsible for presenting UI.
+The ViewControllers have been kept simple and is only responsible for presenting UI.

 The app persist the the movie objects and their related image data in a Core Data database, and will present the stored data if user is offline.